Candlesticks & Candelabra Repairs & Restoration

 This pair of sterling silver candlesticks arrived with the candle cups absolutely demolished and damaged beyond repair by someone trying to remove the candle wax using a knife.
 The paper-thin silver was torn apart and whole pieces were missing.

 Luckily, I was able to find an identical pair of sterling silver candlesticks online that were from the same manufacturer and had the exact same sized candle cups.
-The replacement candle cups were very carefully removed from the candlestick purchased for replacement parts and used to restore my customer’s beloved pair of candlesticks.
+The candle cups were very carefully removed from the candlestick purchased for replacement parts and used to restore my customer’s beloved pair of candlesticks.

 This is a great alternative to spending hours and hours trying to repair the original candle cups…but finding replacements parts is not always easy or even possible.